 Here are 5 things I wish I knew to ask prospective coaches during my recruiting visits:

-Are there any majors I am not allowed to do?
+Are there any majors I am not allowed to pursue?

 What kind of academic support does the university provide?

 Questions such as “What are the study hall requirements?” and “How often does a student-athlete meet with the academic advisor?” are important.
 Additionally, many universities provide personal tutors for athletes who are struggling in specific courses.
 From my experience the personal tutors my academic advisor set me up with was one of the biggest benefits of playing a college sport.
 When I would have to miss multiple classes a week due to traveling to competitions it was easy to fall behind in my courses.
 The tutors would then catch me up on the materials missed and help me prepare for upcoming exams.

 Does my sport require me to stay on campus for holiday breaks and summers?

 Depending on the sport and the coach’s philosophy, it is a possibility that you may be required to stay on campus for practice during summer and winter break.
 Even though there is no way around controlling what your coach requires, it is nice to know going in whether you will be allowed to travel home for Thanksgiving, Christmas, or Spring Break.
 If your sport is in the fall or winter typically you will not be able to go home for Thanksgiving and only have a 2-5-day break for the winter holidays.
 From my experience not being able to travel home for breaks to see family and friends can be tough, however you get to spend time with your team and other sports teams on campus building stronger friendships and making lifelong memories together.